js13kGames/we-fight-back/README.md

 * Elio from [ura.design](https://ura.design/) who provided me with design ideas.
 * Ebay and the arcade [GameOn in Berlin](https://gameon.events/) for hosting a js13k games meetup.
 * Andrzej for organizing the js13k each year and playing Initial D against me at said meetup.
-* Everyone who votes for my game, so I get a t-shirt. 👀
+* Everyone who votes for my game, so I get a t-shirt. 👍👀
+* Vancouver for being my home for the last two years and Berlin for being my new home.
 * My boss for hopefully being ok with me finishing a game at 5 AM on a weekday.

 ### Sound libraries